 If you suffer from abdominal pain and bloating, it is likely that you also suffer from irritable bowel syndrome.
 In addition to the classic symptoms like bloating and gas, individuals with IBS often develop extraintestinal symptoms, or symptoms that involve parts of the body beyond the gut.
 This can include sleep problems, headaches, trouble urinating, fatigue, muscle pain, pain in the pelvis or jaw, and back pain.

-Conditions That Cause Lower Back Pain and Bowel Problems
+Conditions That Cause Lower Back Pain and Constipation

 It is also possible that you do not have IBS, but have constipation, which is also linked to lower back pain.
 Both constipation and lower back pain are fairly common medical issues, and are often nothing to be concerned about, but if they occur suddenly at the same time, it is advisable to see a doctor, as it might be a sign of a more serious issue.
 For example, the following are examples of conditions that cause both constipation and lower back pain to occur at the same time: